deathworlders/online/content/books/deathworlders/chapter-03-eventful-month.md

 "Biodeck?"
 Kirk repeated, having not heard of such a thing before.

 "It's part of his personal suite.
-He said the elevator could take you there, and there will be fresh *Cqcq* leaves and mature *Zrrks."*
+He said the elevator could take you there, and there will be fresh *Cqcq* leaves and mature *zrrks."*

 She sounded quite envious of that last point, and Kirk knew why.
 A truly venerable *zrrk* that had had plenty of time to partially rot down and liquefy was a rare delicacy, this far from the Domain's homeworlds.